OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 (2) antibiotic class, sanitizer and metal resistance

-Isolation source data from NCBI has been curated* for submissions up until the listed dates for the following genera/species:
+Isolation source for environmental/other (epi_type) data from NCBI has been curated* for submissions up until the listed dates for the following genera/species:

 	Acinetobacter spp.	: 2021-04-20
 	Aeromonas spp.		: 2021-04-21